Click to Skip Ahead

 St. Bernards are one of the biggest dog breeds you can buy, and the costs of caring for them are jumbo-sized as well.
 From the cost of feeding them to bigger dog beds and accessories, St. Bernards simply cost more than, say, a Pomeranian.

-That’s not to say they’re expensive puppies, though.
+That’s not to say they’re expensive puppies, however.
 St. Bernard puppies cost between just $500 to a shiny $1,500 on average, with $1,000 being a more reasonable mid-range price.
-Saint puppies with a pedigree can cost upwards of $2,000, but it’s not really necessary to shell out that much if you’re just looking for a family dog.
+Saint puppies with a pedigree can cost upwards of $2,000, but it’s not necessary to shell out that much if you’re just looking for a family dog.

 Bringing Home a New St. Bernard: One-Time Costs